caseybetts/Newsletter_Challenge/README.md

 ## Credits
 This webpage is based on the 'News homepage' challenge from the Frontend Mentor website (https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
 The graphics and the layout were provided by the challege creators.
-I also followed the basic steps of this Coder Coder youtube video: https://www.youtube.com/watch?v=8w_kHIAkucA&t=1702s
+I also followed the basic steps of this Coder Coder youtube video: https://www.youtube.com/watch?v=8w_kHIAkucA&t=1702s.
-Coder Coder was using a different Frontend Mentor challenge as an example, but there were enough differences between my challenge and her challenge so that understanding of the code was necessary.
+Coder Coder was using a different Frontend Mentor challenge as an example and there were enough differences between my challenge and her challenge so that understanding the code was necessary.

 ## To View
 Go to the following url to view the completed page.
 This can (and should) be viewed in a variety of screen sizes including mobile!